Implications of gauge freedom for nonrelativistic quantum electrodynamics: Time-dependent interactions and adiabatic switching

-Every prediction is gauge-invariant, but gauge-ambiguities arise because it is not immediately obvious which prediction is {\em relevant} for describing a given real-world setup.
-Does a given setup realise a sudden switch-off of the Coulomb-gauge interaction or the multipolar-gauge interaction, or does it realise neither?
-In the recent article \cite{settineri_gauge_2019}, for example, it is noted that the particular prediction $N_0=N_{{\bf E}_{\rm T}}$ is gauge-invariant, but as we have shown more generally the same is true of any of the predictions $N_\alpha$.
-Ref. \cite{settineri_gauge_2019} considers a single-mode resonator and states that $N_0$ can be observed as the output photon flux from the resonator after a sudden switch-off of the interaction.
-If this were found to be the case experimentally, it would simply follow that the particular protocol adopted can be modelled as a sudden switch-off of the Coulomb-gauge interaction.

-However, there is a famous set of experiments for which it is well-known that the sudden switching condition is ill-justified in the Coulomb-gauge as compared with the multipolar-gauge, these being the early experiments of Lamb \cite{lamb_fine_1952,power_coulomb_1959,milonni_natural_1989,woolley_gauge_2000,stokes_gauge_2013}.
+There is a famous set of experiments for which it is well-known that the sudden switching condition appears ill-justified in the Coulomb gauge as compared with the multipolar gauge, these being the early experiments of Lamb \cite{lamb_fine_1952,power_coulomb_1959,fried_vector_1973,davidovich_theory_1980,milonni_natural_1989,woolley_gauge_2000,stokes_gauge_2013}.
 The natural lineshape prediction can be obtained by assuming the atom to be initially in a bare excited state with no photons.
 This amounts to a sudden switch-on of the interaction \cite{milonni_natural_1989}.
-Within the multipolar-gauge the prediction is sufficiently close to the experimental result to rule out the corresponding Coulomb-gauge prediction \cite{power_coulomb_1959,milonni_natural_1989,woolley_gauge_2000,stokes_gauge_2013}.
-Put differently, the multipolar-gauge subsystems are more operationally relevant when describing this experiment.
+Within the multipolar gauge the prediction is sufficiently close to the experimental result to rule out the corresponding Coulomb gauge prediction \cite{power_coulomb_1959,fried_vector_1973,davidovich_theory_1980,milonni_natural_1989,woolley_gauge_2000,stokes_gauge_2013}.
+Put differently, the multipolar gauge subsystems are more relevant for the description of this experiment.
+The natural lineshape of spontaneous emission is discussed in detail in Sec.~\ref{line}.

 It should be clear that one can consider more general time-dependent interactions and the same considerations will apply.
 The generalisation can be achieved by letting